-14. What if I do not support the introduction of controlled parking?
+14. What if I do not support the scheme?

 Vote 'No' on the enclosed questionnaire - if the majority of residents / businesses vote against controlled parking then a scheme is unlikely to go ahead in the road / area.
-If the majority of residents are in favour of a scheme there would be an opportunity to make further comments or object to the proposals at the Public Notice Stage when the scheme is formally advertised in the Croydon Guardian, by on-street notices and on the Council website.
-Please note that if the majority of residents in a small part of the consultation area are in favour of parking controls, then a recommendation could be made to introduce controlled parking to this area alone.
+If the majority of residents are in favour of the scheme there would be an opportunity to make further comments or object to the proposals at the Public Notice Stage when the scheme is formally advertised in the Croydon Guardian, by on-street notices and on the Council website.
+Please note that if the majority of residents in a small part of the consultation area are in favour of an extension to the zone, then a recommendation could be made to extend controlled parking to this area alone.